 How to Arrange Multiple Containers in a Small Space

 Placement matters more than most beginners realize.
-A poorly arranged set of containers can result in shorter plants shading each other, uneven watering access, and wasted space.
+Poorly arranged containers shade shorter plants, block watering access, and waste space.

 Two principles cover most small-space arrangements: